turingschool/curriculum/tutorials/web_services/api.markdown

 #### Overriding by Format

 Does that action feel too simple?
 Would you like to bring back some of the heavy syntax from Rails 2?
-Then override the response by output format:
+Then specify the response by output format:

 ```ruby
 def create